-(Quick note: if you don't have a means of getting up to your phone to hit the record button, you can do one of the following: find some way of remotely starting the recording, or simply press the record button before raising the stand.)
+(Quick note: if you don't have a means of getting up to your phone to hit the record button, you can find some way of remotely starting the recording, or simply press the record button before raising the stand.)

 I'm sure this isn't the only method to capture the piano at this angle, so if you have any other solutions, definitely let me know in the comments!
 I'm always looking for ways to speed up and improve my own workflow.